sherlyhu00/zhuowenzheng.github.io/index.md

 # Biography

-Zhuowen Zheng is currently a Communication Engineering major in Tongji University, with study interests in AI & machine learning.
+Zhuowen Zheng is currently a Communication Engineering major in Tongji University, self-studying computer science and software development.
 Now actively searching for research & intern oppoturnity in related areas.
 Tech saves the world!

 # Research Interests